VGA core

 | Mode Y | 320x200 | 256 | 70 Hz |

-Modes 0Dh through 12h are the standard EGA and VGA 16-color planar modes.
+Modes 0Dh to 12h are the standard EGA and VGA 16-color planar modes.
 Mode 13h is the chained 256-color mode.
 Mode X and mode Y are the unchained 256-color modes, with square pixels and page flipping.

 Features